WHO says 'bit too early' to declare coronavirus a global emergency

 Health officials fear the transmission rate could accelerate as hundreds of millions of Chinese travel at home and abroad during week-long holidays for the Lunar New Year, which begins on Saturday.

-“It is a bit too early to consider that this is a public health emergency of international concern,” WHO chief Tedros Adhanom Ghebreyesus said in Geneva, adding that the organization’s Emergency Committee of 16 independent experts had been divided in its conclusion.
+“It is a bit too early to consider that this is a public health emergency of international concern,” the WHO Emergency Committee panel chair Didier Houssin said in Geneva.

+WHO chief Tedros Adhanom Ghebreyesus said the organization’s Emergency Committee of 16 independent experts had been divided in its conclusion.

 “Make no mistake, though, this is an emergency in China.
 But it has not yet become a global health emergency.
-It may yet become one.”
+It may yet become one,” said Tedros.

-He said China had taken measures which WHO believes are appropriate.
+He said China had taken measures which it believes are appropriate.

 “We hope they will be both effective and short in their duration...
 For the moment, the WHO does not recommend any broader restrictions on travel or trade.”